 CASCADA VELO DE NOVIA

-I guarantee you will be in awe as soon as you catch your first glimpse of this insane waterfall.
+I guarantee you will be in awe as soon as you catch your first glimpse of this monolithic waterfall.

 There are three viewpoints once you reach the top, each of which offers different perspectives of Velo de Novia.

 My favorite viewpoint of the three is the one that is the highest and the closest to the base of the falls which can be accessed by a concrete staircase.

-Getting soaked from the spray of the falls is an incredible experience in itself though you may want to put your non-waterproof valuables away in your backpack so they don’t get damaged.
+Getting soaked from the spray of the falls is an incredible experience in itself though you may want to put your non-waterproof valuables away in a waterproof dry bag so they don’t get damaged.

 The grandeur size of Cascada Velo de Novia is an incredible sight and one I won’t soon forget.
 Boasting a 120-meter waterfall that surges down the cliff face with immense power, crashing into a circular catch basin below.

 From here it flows downstream to yet another waterfall that is equally impressive and colorful rainbows can be spotted amongst the mist.